m-berggren/assignment2/readme.txt

 Exercise number 9 was done in cooperation of the whole team:
 - Each member of the team used all concepts(which were described in the task)

-Exercise 8 (change request) was done in cooperation of Marcus and Danylo:
+Exercise 8: Oleksandr added new types, Danylo and Marcus refactored into existing code.